 Financial aid is available in the form of scholarships, grants, loans and work study.
 Most federal and state funded financial aid programs are awarded on the basis of proven financial need.
 The OSSA ensures that funds are awarded in a consistent and equitable manner.
 For each student who desires financial assistance, a Free Application for Federal Student Aid (FAFSA) must be completed online at www.FAFSA.gov on January 1.
 The student must reapply each academic year for financial aid.
 Applicants should make sure the correct award year is selected and the school code of 002950 is listed in section six.
 NCCU does not certify private loans.

-In order to better serve you, the Scholarships and Student Aid Office at North Carolina Central University has partnered with CFI School Services (College Foundation Incorporated) to complete verification for the 2015-2016 aid year.
+In order to better serve you, the Scholarships and Student Aid Office at North Carolina Central University has partnered with CFI School Services (College Foundation Incorporated) to complete verification.
 If you receive an email or letter from CFI School Services, please respond to CFI School Services immediately.
 Failure to respond will result in a delay of your financial aid.
 For questions, regarding the verification process, please go to www.sscwp.org or call 1-855-328-4400.

 Recent Federal Government Changes in the Financial Aid Process: